 Interest rate risk refers to the risk that the value of a financial instrument or cash flows associated with the instrument will fluctuate due to changes in market interest rates.
 Our interest rate liability risk arises primarily from long term loans and borrowings at fixed rates which exposes us to fair value interest rate risk / Council does not hold any interest bearing financial instruments that are measured at fair value, and therefore has no exposure to fair value interest rate risk.
-Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-Council has minimal exposure to cash flow interest rate risk through its cash and deposits that are at floating rate.
+Cash flow interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of abatement notice requiring Council to prepare and submit a rehabilitation plan and aftercare plan for the premises, which must contain time bound milestones for implementation.